-working, she earned significant wage income in 2015.25 If necessary, she could consider returning to work in order to assist with the household finances.
+To the extent Mr. N feels financial pressures as a result of his different obligations, the evidence presented during the hearing is that his income is increasing due to his lucrative summer job.
+This should alleviate some financial constraints.
+In addition, while his wife is not currently working, she earned significant wage income in 2015.29 If necessary, she could consider returning to work in order to assist with the household finances.
 This might be particularly appropriate if she is not receiving child support from her children's father, as Mr. N indicated, and much of that financial burden has been shifted to Mr. N.

-Mr. N clearly faces some significant budgeting challenges to meet his child support obligations and to maintain his own household's current lifestyle.
+Mr. N clearly faces some significant budgeting challenges to meet his child support obligations and to maintain the desired lifestyle for his current family.
 He is justifiably concerned about his expenses, and his desire to provide for his three stepchildren is understandable.
 However, he has no legal obligation to support his stepchildren; his first obligation is to support his biological children.
 Based on the evidence in the record, Mr. N has not met his burden to clearly and convincingly establish that manifest injustice would result if his support amount is not reduced.
-Further, there is no evidence that Mr. N's younger children are likely to experience substantial hardship if his obligation to J is not reduced.
+Further, he did not clearly and convincingly establish that his youngest child or current household are likely to experience substantial hardship if his obligation to his older children is not reduced.
 Therefore, this case does not present unusual circumstances as contemplated by Civil Rule 90.3(c).